likoarve/Card-Pairs/README.md

 ```
 Then, simply open ``index.html`` and you are good to go!

-Alternatively, you can simply visit the hosted version.
-(TBD)
+Alternatively, you can simply visit the [hosted version](http://likoarve.com/card-pairs/).

 ## Contacts